Stylok5/Project-1-Tetris/README.md

 ![Alt text](https://i.imgur.com/4hPQ4Z7.png "Optional title")

 After this I needed to create a goDown function that would make the tetromino fall down.
 For that I would need to add the width to the currentPosition so that the tetromino would move a row down.
 But I also needed to remove the previous tetromino otherwise they would keep stacking together.
-So I created a remove function and then combined all together in my goDown function.
+So I created a remove function and then combined it all together in my goDown function.

 ![Alt text](https://i.imgur.com/Dc9q8PY.png "Optional title")